TD sequential indicator Guide for MT4/MT5

 - Works for all time frames, yet could only be accurate only under a 4 hours time frame analysis.

-- The setup phase allows users to detect whether they should enter or exit the market.
+- The setup phase enables users to determine whether to enter or exit the market.

-- In other words, if the setup phase is bullish, the trader should exit the market because there will be a potential reversal trend nearby which means a downtrend.
+- In other words, if the setup phase indicates a bullish trend, the trader should exit the market in anticipation of an imminent trend reversal, signaling a potential downtrend.